Kotak e-Term Plan

 a) Deferred Annuity Plan

 Under this scheme, you can pay regular premiums until your retirement.
-Then, post-retirement, you get a regular stream of income to sustain your expenses.
+Then, post-retirement, you get a regular income stream to sustain your expenses.

 b) Immediate Annuity Plan

-You are required to pay a lumpsum premium under this scheme.
+You must pay a lump sum premium under this scheme.
 Subsequently, you can enjoy the monthly pension payments immediately after.

 2) Unit Linked Pension Plans